yctao7/CNTools/README.md

 sh run_load.py
 sh run_idenfity.py
 ```
-Expected CN outputs and run time are in the cn/\*/CNE folder.
-Expected analysis outputs are in the analysis_res/\*/CNE folder.
+Expected cellular neighborhood outputs and running time can be found in the cn/\*/CNE folder.
+Expected analysis outputs can be found in the analysis_res/\*/CNE folder.

+## Acknowledgement
+Our implementation adapts the code of [Spatial LDA](https://github.com/calico/spatial_lda), [Schurch et al. (2020)](https://github.com/nolanlab/NeighborhoodCoordination), and [Bhate et al. (2022)](https://github.com/nolanlab/TissueSchematics) as cellular neighborhood identification and analysis methods.
+We thank the authors for sharing their code.